 Amino Acid Therapy for Addiction

 Amino acids are the breakdown products of proteins, some of which are not readily available in diet and need to be supplemented in a concentrated form.
 They are the building blocks of proteins.
 Proteins play a very important role in maintaining our health and make up a big part of the diet.
 The three main macronutrients found in food include carbohydrates, fats and proteins.
-Proteins are required in our diet, as they are an important building block of muscle and brain tissue.
+Proteins are required in our diet, as they are an important building block of muscle and brain tissue and are an important part for addiction treatment.

 Can’t You Get Amino Acids From Food?